-My recipe for Southern-Style White Beans and Ham has layers and layers of wonderful flavors starting with cooking the dried white Northern beans in a rich vegetable stock , adding diced ham, sliced celery, chopped yellow onions, diced jalapeño, fresh herbs, and Cajun seasonings to really add a great slightly spicy layer of flavor to the Southern-Style White Beans and Ham
+My recipe for Southern-Style White Beans and Ham has layers and layers of delicate flavors starting with cooking the dried white Northern beans in luxurious vegetable stock or chicken stock, adding diced ham, sliced celery, chopped yellow onions, diced jalapeño, fresh herbs, and Cajun seasonings to add a great slightly spicy layer of flavor to the Southern-Style White Beans and Ham.

-In case you didn’t catch what type of beans I used y’all, the secret is out they’re Northern Beans, yes you heard me correctly, I did say, “Northern Beans” Oddly enough many of us Southerners like to use those wonderful Northern beans in our pot of Southern-Style White Beans and Ham, who would have thought we would do that in the south, raise your hand?
+In case you didn’t catch what type of beans I used, Y’all, the secret is out they’re Northern Beans.
+Yes, you heard me correctly, I did say, “Northern Beans” Oddly enough, many of us Southerners like to use those beautiful Northern beans in our pot of Southern-Style White Beans and Ham?
+Who would have thought we would do that in the South, raise your hand?

-If you have ever lived anywhere remotely near the South you have probably had some version of Southern-Style White Beans and Ham at one time or another.
-We grew up on these wonderful filling Soup beans served quite often near the fall and winter time.
-My mom makes her a little different from I do; I love veggies and spicy foods so I like adding celery, yellow onions, and jalapeño in mine she likes her more basic and to the point.
+If you have ever lived anywhere remotely near the South, you have probably had some version of Southern-Style White Beans and Ham at one time or another.
+We grew up on these beautiful filling Soup beans served quite often near the fall and wintertime.
+My mom makes her a little different from what I do; I love veggies and spicy foods, so I like adding celery, yellow onions, and jalapeño in mine.
+She likes her recipe more basic and to the point.

-I’m very much a the beans and rice kind of girl, so I always like to make a pot of white rice serve with my Southern-Style White Beans and Ham when I serve it for dinner.
-I also like to slice up some green onions and jalapeño peppers to garnish my beans and add even more layers of delicious flavor.
-What do y’all like with your soup beans when you serve it?
+I’m very much beans and rice kind of girl, so I always like to make a pot of white rice serve with my Southern-Style White Beans and Ham when I serve it for dinner.
+I also want to slice up some green onions and jalapeño peppers to garnish my beans and add even more layers of delicious flavor.
+What do Y’all like with your soup beans when you serve it?

-You are going to love how creamy and delicious this slowly simmered warm hearty Southern-Style White Beans and Hams tastes, it’s absolutely perfect Southern Comfort food for this upcoming fall and winter.
-Serve it with homemade cornbread and your favorite greens cooked to perfection and you can’t go wrong.
+You are going to love how creamy and delicious this slowly simmered warm hearty Southern-Style White Beans and Hams tastes; it’s perfect Southern Comfort food for this upcoming fall and winter.
+Serve it with homemade cornbread and your favorite greens cooked to perfection, and you can’t go wrong.

 Southern-Style White Beans and Ham

-- 2 cups of vegetable stock for cooking the beans
+- 6-8 cups vegetable stock or chicken stock for cooking the beans

-- 1-1 pound Ham Steak chopped in bite-sized pieces
+- 1-1 pound Ham steak chopped into bite-sized pieces

 - 1 medium yellow onion diced